Therapy with Teens

 “You believed in Santa Claus for 8 years, you can believe in yourself for 10 minutes.” – Anonymous

 There are many reasons why teens come to therapy.
-Below are some situations that have commonly brought teens to me for therapy:
+Below are some situations that have commonly brought teens to me:

-• You find yourself pulling away from people, isolating yourself, wanting to be alone a lot more, but you still feel badly.
+• When you find yourself pulling away from people, isolating yourself, and wanting to be alone more, but still feeling badly

-• You often are thinking about the past and wishing you did things differently, and/or worrying a lot about the future.
+• When you often find yourself thinking about the past and wishing you had done things differently, and/or worrying a lot about the future

-• Things you used to enjoy are not enjoyable any more and you don’t know why.
+• When things you used to enjoy are no longer enjoyable and you don’t know why

-• When you might feel so stuck or helpless that you start to think about harming yourself.
+• When you feel so stuck or overwhelmed that you’ve thought about hurting yourself, or have started to

-• When you find yourself struggling a lot at school and/or getting in trouble at school.
+• When you find yourself struggling at school and/or getting in trouble

-• Something really terrible happened to you or someone you care about and you are not sure how to deal with the feelings and the event.
+• When something really terrible has happened to you or someone you care about and you’re not sure how to deal with the feelings

-• You are having some issues around drug use/experimentation.
+• When you are having some issues around drug use or experimentation

-• You have experienced bullying, harassment, teasing, or abuse.
+• When you have experienced bullying, harassment, teasing, or abuse

-• You feel really bad or even just unsure about yourself.
+• When you feel really bad — or even just unsure — about yourself

 A good experience in therapy will stay with you for the rest of your life.